zx80/flask-simple-auth/docs/DOCUMENTATION.md

 - how to have several issuers and their signatures schemes?
 - add `issuer` route parameter? see `realm`.
 - authz/authn instead of authorize/auth?
-- rename ANY/ALL/NONE to something more intuitive!
+- rename ANY/ALL/NONE to something more intuitive?
 - declare scopes *per domain*?

 ### Params